RAILFAN GUIDES HOME RAILROAD SIGNALS HOME MAP 1 - the Atlanta Homepage

 MAP 6 - west of Atlanta

-MAP 7 - the Duluth and Norcross area, with the Southeast Railroad Museum
+MAP 7 - the Duluth and Norcross area, with the Southeast Railroad Museum MAP 8 - the Marietta and Elizabeth area - NW outside the Perimeter

-MAP 10 - the Kennesaw area & the Southern Museum of Civil War and Locomotive History
+MAP 9 - the Georgia Northeastern Railroad MAP 10 - the Kennesaw area & the Southern Museum of Civil War and Locomotive History

 The Georgia Northeastern Railroad is a regional railroad that runs from

 north to the border towns of McCaysville GA/Copper Hill TN.
 More info

 Please note, most small side streets not shown for clarity.

-Some history (came from here):
+Some history from the railga website:

 In August 1990, the Georgia Northeastern was sold to Wilds Pierce, an Atlanta

 miles north of Ellijay) and Blue Ridge, along with the tracks from Blue Ridge to

 DOT also worked with Georgia Northeastern to rehabilitate the tracks between

 Whitepath and Blue Ridge.
 These had been inactive and seriously neglected for years.